Serbia's incumbent President Vucic set to win second term | Politics

 Serbia's incumbent President Vucic set to win second term

-The Socialist Party of Serbia, a long time ally of the SNS and the probable coalition partner, is seen third with 11.6% of the votes.
-According to the State Election Commission turnout, based on counting 7.7% of the electorate was 58.54%.

-Vucic ran for the second five-year term on a promise of peace and stability just as Russia has invaded Ukraine, which has put Serbia under pressure from the West to choose between its traditional ties with Moscow and aspirations to join the European Union (EU).
-CeSID and CRTA pollsters reported several irregularities, including photographing of ballots.
+Vucic ran for a second five-year term on a promise of peace and stability just as Russia invaded Ukraine on Feb 24, which has put Serbia under pressure from the West to choose between its traditional ties with Moscow and aspirations to join the European Union (EU).
+Vucic acknowledged conflict in Ukraine impacted the campaign and said Serbia has no plans to deviate from its balancing game between the EU membership bid and close ties with Russia and China, a major investor.

-The opposition largely boycotted a parliamentary election in 2020, allowing Vucic's SNS party and its allies to secure 188 seats in the 250-seat parliament.
-Voters from Kosovo, Serbia's predominantly ethnic Albanian former province which declared independence in 2008, were taken to polling stations in Serbia proper by bus.

-SHADOW OF WAR Russia's Feb.
-24 invasion of Ukraine has had a big impact on campaigning in Serbia, which is still recovering from the Balkan wars and isolation of the 1990s.
+"We will maintain policy that is important for the Europeans, Russians and Americans, and that is ... military neutrality."
+"Serbia will try to preserve friendly and partnership relations in many areas with the Russian Federation," Vucic said.

 Serbia is almost entirely dependent on Russian gas, while its army maintains ties with Russia's military.
 The Kremlin also supports Belgrade's opposition to the independence of Kosovo by blocking its membership to the United Nations.